 Start Making More Food From Scratch

-There are a lot of prepackaged foods we buy that we can easily make with less waste.
-Now, I’m not saying that you have to start churning your own butter, but spending a weekend to make a years’ worth of jam will save a lot of waste and money.
+There are a lot of prepackaged foods we buy that can be easily made with less waste.
+Now, I’m not saying that you have to start churning your own butter, but spending a weekend to make a years’ worth of jam will save some waste and money.

 Also, salad dressings, ketchup, and mustard are easy things to whip up.